NuSMV is a symbolic model checker originated from the

 carried on with a textual interface, as well as in batch mode.

-have been isolated and separated in
+NuSMV have been isolated and separated in

 modules.
 Interfaces between modules have been provided.
 This

-reduces the effort needed to modify and extend NuSMV
+reduces the effort needed to modify and extend NuSMV.

-is written in ANSI C, is POSIX compliant, and has been
+NuSMV is written in ANSI C, is POSIX compliant, and has been

 debugged with Purify in order to detect memory leaks.
 Furthermore, the

 system code is thoroughly commented.
-NuSMV
+NuSMV uses the state of the

 art BDD package developed at Colorado University, and provides a general